MBlais13/beginner-python-projects/README.md

 ## Dependencies
-> Dependencies are on a file by file basis. `Some files may not have a requirements.txt or a readme.md `.
+> Dependencies are on a file by file basis. `Some files may not have a requirements.txt or a readme.md so make sure to check the code!`.

 # <!--used as a divider -->